Blast off for adventure with Apollo & Gemini Beavers!

 As well as enjoying plenty of adventures, being a Beaver is about exploring who you are and what you stand for.
 These are big ideas, and when you join the Colony, you’ll start thinking about them by making a promise.
 A promise is a set of words that mean something to you, which you try to follow everyday.

-Making the promise is a big celebration within the Colony.
+Making the promise is a big milestone within the Colony.
 Every time a new Beaver decides to join, they chat through their promise with their leader before saying it out loud in front of their fellow Beavers.
-Family and friends might come along to see this, too.
+Family and friends might come along to watch too.
 Doing this is called being ‘invested’ into Beavers, and it usually takes place once you’ve had a few weeks to settle in.

-Everyone is unique but there are some things all Beavers agree on – such as treating everyone with kindness and promising to do their best.
-Depending on their own beliefs, they might also promise to live by their faith.
+Everyone is unique but there are some things all Beavers agree on and promise to do – treating everyone with kindness and promising to do their best.
+Depending on their own beliefs, they might also promise to live by their faith or to love our World.

 When do we meet?